-During the past three years, we have generated an aggregate of approximately \$9.0 billion in cash flows from operating activities and incurred approximately \$2.9 billion in capital expenditures.
-During that period, we expanded the number of stores we operate by 2,760, representing growth of approximately 18%, and we remodeled or relocated 4,756 stores, or approximately 31% of the stores we operated as of the beginning of the three-year period.
-In 2022, we intend to continue our current strategy of pursuing store growth, remodels and relocations.
+During the past three years, we have generated an aggregate of approximately \$7.2 billion in cash flows from operating activities and incurred approximately \$4.3 billion in capital expenditures.
+During that period, we expanded the number of stores we operate by 2,809, representing store growth of approximately 16%, and we remodeled or relocated 5,910 stores, or approximately 34% of the stores we operated as of the beginning of the three-year period.
+In 2024, we intend to continue our current strategy of pursuing store growth, remodels and relocations although at a slower pace than the past three years.

-At January 28, 2022, we had a \$2.0 billion unsecured revolving credit agreement (the "Revolving Facility"), \$4.0 billion aggregate principal amount of senior notes, and a commercial paper program that may provide borrowing availability of up to \$2.0 billion.
-At January 28, 2022, we had total consolidated outstanding debt (including the current portion of long-term obligations) of \$4.2 billion, most of which was in the form of senior notes.
+At February 2, 2024, we had a \$2.0 billion unsecured revolving credit agreement (the "Revolving Facility"), \$6.9 billion aggregate principal amount of senior notes, and a commercial paper program that may provide borrowing availability of up to \$2.0 billion.
+At February 2, 2024, we had total consolidated outstanding debt (including the current portion of long-term obligations) of \$7.0 billion, most of which was in the form of senior notes.
 All of our material borrowing arrangements are described in greater detail below.
 Our borrowing availability under the Revolving Facility may be effectively limited by our commercial paper notes ("CP Notes") as further described below.
 The information contained in Note 5 to the consolidated financial statements contained in Part II, Item 8 of this report is incorporated herein by reference.